-Financial assets measured at amortised cost comprise trade debtors, amounts owed from group undertakings and cash at bank and in hand.
+Financial assets measured at amortised cost comprise trade debtor, amounts owed by group undertakings which is repayable on demand.

-Financial liabilities measured at amortised cost comprise fixed rate on loans, index linked on loans, subordinated loan notes, trade creditors and amounts owed to group undertakings.
+Financial liabilities measured at amortised cost comprise trade creditors, amounts owed to group undertakings, fixed rate senior on loans, index linked senior on loans, unsecured subordinated loan.

-Derivative financial instruments measured at fair value comprise an RPI swap.
+Derivative financial instruments measured at fair value through profit or loss comprise an RPI swap.

-To mitigate the risks of inflation movements in the underlying income generation of the Group impacting on the Group and Company's ability to service the fixed rate senior on loans, the Group has entered into an RPI swap with UPP Bond 1 Issuer plc, a fellow group company, which has entered into on -loan arrangements with the Group.
+To mitigate the risks of inflation movements on future rental income of the Group impacting on the Group and Company's ability to service the fixed rate senior on loans, the Group has entered into an RPI swap with UPP Bond 1 Issuer plc, a fellow group company, which has entered into on -loan arrangements with the Group.
 The notional amounts swapped for each year has been determined with reference to a percentage of the fixed rate on loan servicing costs.